Paying an Inheritance to Minor Beneficiaries

 - You can use a third party Trustee while the beneficiary is a minor but then make the beneficiary their own Trustee at an age when you think that they'll be responsible enough to take full control, such as 25 or 35.

-Nonetheless, the drawbacks of using a lifetime trust are the same as those of using a staggered trust - added costs and expenses for accounting and legal advice and Trustee fees.
+Nonetheless, the drawbacks of using a lifetime trust are the same as those of using a staggered trust, all the added costs and expenses for accounting and legal advice and Trustee fees.
 Thus, when considering the use of a lifetime trust, the amount of the inheritance must be weighed against the costs and expenses associated with administering the trust as well as your own long-term estate planning goals.